vkopytin/muffui/README.md

 * Combobox (dropdown)

 Every control has the same set of settings.
 Such as:
-* PosX, PosY, Width, Height, Title, Control Index.
+* PosX, PosY, Width, Height, Title, Font face, Control index.

 Implemented simple resize algorithm.
 A bit buggy.
 Works slow.
 But it works.